 Ordinance section 201.24(3.5).
-The proposed amendments to Ordinance section 201.24(3.5) clarify the prior treatment of Autovested Members by allowing a member whose pension benefit amount is below \$100 per month to elect to receive a refund of his or her contributions instead of receiving a monthly pension benefit.
-Autovested members who retire after June 1, 2020 may also make this election if the election is made in accordance with Ordinance section 201.24(3.11).
+The proposed amendments to the second sentence of the first paragraph of Ordinance section 201.24(3.5) clarify the prior treatment of Autovested Members by allowing a member whose pension benefit amount is below \$100 per month to elect to receive a refund of his or her contributions instead of receiving a monthly pension benefit.
+Autovested members who retire after June 1, 2020 may also make this election if the election is made in accordance with Ordinance section 201.24(3.1).

 Effective Date.
-January 1, 2011.
+January 1, 2011, which is the beginning of the Plan Year in which the errors first occurred.